anasdevv/partitioning-demo/readme.md

 - We have 1,000 products distributed randomly
 - Hash partitioning will evenly distribute the data across partitions
 - We don't care which partition holds which product, we just want even distribution

+### Why Not Range Partitioning on product_id?

+You might be thinking: "Why not use range partitioning?
+Like products 1-250 in partition 0, 251-500 in partition 1, etc."

+Here's the problem: **we don't control how product_ids are assigned**.

+In a real system, products might be created by different sellers, imported from external catalogs, or generated through various flows.
+There's no guarantee that products with similar characteristics (same seller, same category, similar popularity) will have sequential IDs.

+Even if we did control product_ids and could ensure related products had sequential IDs (like all products from the same shop in a specific range), we'd risk creating **hot partitions**.

+Imagine this scenario:
+- Products 1-250 are from a popular electronics shop
+- Products 251-500 are from a small boutique
+- Products 501-750 are from another huge retailer

+With range partitioning:
+- Partition 0 gets hammered with traffic (hot partition)
+- Partition 1 barely gets any queries (cold partition)
+- Partition 2 gets moderate traffic

+This defeats the purpose of partitioning.
+You want even distribution of both data AND query load.

+Hash partitioning solves this by distributing products pseudo-randomly across partitions.
+Popular products and unpopular products get mixed evenly, so no single partition becomes a bottleneck.

 ## Creating the Partitioned Table